You can find the eligibility requirements for block, formula, and discretionary awards in the grant program guidelines.

-- Organizations making an expenditure prohibited by the restrictions on lobbying will be subject to a civil penalty of $10,000 to $100,000 for each expenditure.
+- If you make an expenditure prohibited by the new restrictions on lobbying you will be subject to a civil penalty of $10,000 to $100,000 for each expenditure.

-- Failure to file or amend the disclosure form as required will result in a civil penalty of $10,000 to $100,000 for each such failure.
+- If you fail to file or amend the disclosure form as required, you will be subject to a civil penalty of $10,000 to $100,000 for each such failure.

 See Chapter 13: Unallowable Costs for cost restrictions relating to lobbying.

-Federal Government contractors, subcontractors, award recipients, or subrecipients are encouraged to enforce policies that require employees, contractors, or subrecipients to wear seat belts when driving company-owned, rented, or personal vehicles while on the job.
+If you are a Federal Government contractor, subcontractor, award recipient, or subrecipient, you are encouraged to enforce policies that require employees, contractors, or subrecipients to wear seat belts when driving company-owned, rented, or personal vehicles while they are on the job.
 For the Federal policy on seat belt use, refer to the Highway Safety Act.

-Federal Government contractors, subcontractors, award recipients, or subrecipients are encouraged to enforce policies that ban text messaging while driving company-owned, rented, or Government-owned vehicles; while driving privately owned vehicles when on official Government business; or when performing any work for or on behalf of the Government.
-For more on this topic, see Federal policy on reducing text messaging while driving [PDF - 57 Kb].
+If you are a Federal Government contractor, subcontractor, award recipient, or subrecipient, you are encouraged to enforce policies that ban text messaging while driving company-owned, rented, or Government-owned vehicles; while driving privately owned vehicles when on official Government business; or when performing any work for or on behalf of the Government.
+For more on this topic, see the Federal policy on reducing text messaging while driving [PDF - 57 KB].

-Tribal organizations carrying out a contract, grant, or cooperative agreement are eligible to have access to Federal sources of supply, including lodging providers, airlines, and other transportation providers.
+If you are a tribal organization carrying out a contract, grant, or cooperative agreement, you are eligible to have access to Federal sources of supply, including lodging providers, airlines, and other transportation providers.

 Section 201(a) of the Federal Property and Administrative Services Act of 1949, 40 U.S.C.
 481(a), indicates that employees of tribal organizations are eligible to have access to sources of supply on the same basis as employees of an executive agency if a request is made by the tribal organization.

-After applications have gone through the review process and have been approved, the next step in this process is award notification.
+Your application has gone through the review process and you have just been approved for an award.
+The next step in this process is award notification.
 Here are the details:

-- The Office of Justice Programs (OJP) and the Office on Violence Against Women (OVW) send award notifications by email through the Grants Management System (GMS) to the individuals listed in the application as the point of contact and the authorizing official.
+- The Office of Justice Programs (OJP) sends award notifications by email through the Grants Management System (GMS) to the individuals listed in your application as the point of contact and the authorizing official.

-- GMS automatically issues the notifications at 9:00 p.m. eastern time on the award date.
+- GMS automatically issues the notifications after 12:01 a.m. eastern time on the award date.

 - The email notification includes detailed instructions on how to access and view the award documents and how to accept the award in GMS.

-The award document serves as the official document binding the recipient and DOJ to the grant agreement.
-A sample award document is included in Appendix I. It includes the name of the recipient, project title, award period, budget period, type of Federal funds (grants and cooperative agreements), amount of Federal funds, award number, and special conditions that must be met during the award period.
+The award document serves as the official document binding the recipient and OJP to the grant agreement.
+A sample award document is included in Appendix I. It includes the name of recipient, project title, award period, budget period, type of Federal funds (awards and cooperative agreements), amount of Federal funds, award number, and special conditions that must be met during the award period.

-To accept an award from OJP or OVW, log into GMS and designate a Financial Point of Contact (FPOC).
-Instructions for designating a FPOC can be found in the GMS User Guide.
+To accept the award, you must log into GMS and designate a Financial Point of Contact (FPOC).
+You can find instructions for designating a FPOC in the GMS User Guide.

 Here are some important points about the FPOC:

-- The FPOC must be the individual(s) the recipient has designated as responsible for the financial administration of the award.
+- He or she will be responsible for the financial administration of the award.

-- He or she may be the same as the Point of Contact (POC).
+- He or she may be the same as the Principal Point of Contact (PPOC).
 Alternatively, the FPOC may be one or more separate individuals designated by the recipient.